hotpeppersec/cloudlab/docs/_source/docker.rst

 Docker Directory Structure
 **************************

-So far our relevant files and folders are organized like so:
+Files and folders relevant to the Docker portion of our project are organized as seen below.

 .. graphviz::
    :caption: Project Directory